Season 1, Episode 48

 Vanessa Lapointe:

 Appeal to logic.
 You have to sit with the emotion.
-And related to that, you cannot control a child who has lost control of themselves because our default of like, oh my God, everybody’s watching.
+And related to that, you cannot control a child who has lost control of themselves because our default is like, oh my God, everybody’s watching.
 And so we want to say, stop it.
 I told you, don’t do that.
 We’re trying to control something that is currently out of control.
 The lid has slipped, they’ve gone limb

 Lorne Brown: